ptesser/giting/README.md

   dump = cat-file -p
 ```

+## Rewriting history

+### Amend

+This commit option (`git commit --amend`) is an easy way to fix up the most recent commit.

+It gives differnt kind of action like:

+- combine staged changes with the previous commit
+- edit previous commit message

+This option doesn't alter the most recent commit, it replaces it entirely.

+**Don't** amend public commits.

+### Rebase

 ## Reset, Checkout and Revert

 They all let you undo some kind of change in your repository, and the first two commands can be used to manipulate either commits or individual files.